-It’s a long weekend (August 25 – 27, 2012) and this only means one thing: laag again sa mga suok-suok!
+It’s long weekend (August 25 – 27, 2012) and this means one thing: laag again sa mga suok-suok!
 To where this time?
 Sa bayan ng Mayon Volcano, Legaspi – Albay.
 Promo na naman ang CebuPac, ang mga wak-wak nangatol nasad.
 For a roundtrip fare of P2,190 for both me and Coleen *The SEO Traveller, ay wala na talagang atrasan to!

 Meet my Travel Buddy:

 The truth is: Na-byaan mi sa flight, pastilan Dolores, Colores!
 I couldn’t miss this chance to go, I was excited and I couldn’t disappoint Coleen.
 And since it was an unintentional fault, I re-booked the flight right then and there sa halagang – SECRET!
 And Yes, dayun mi but waited 5 hours for the next available flight!

 I’ve seen Mayon Volcano around several magazines, it was also all over our grade school books.
 It became a popular representation of Albay province due to its perfect cone shape.

 I have my cousin in Legaspi, Ate Marilou who gladly welcomed us!
 We were pampered and secured with her and her family’s presence all throughout our stay in Legaspi.
 Thank you so much ate Mar – kuya Roy – beautiful Lila and playful Gab!

 So here are the things we tried and experienced in Bicol:

 The park is open from 6:00am to 8:00pm daily except Monday.
 Entrance Fee: P20 for adults and P10 sa mga bulilits.
 Kids will surely enjoy the spacious playgrounds, mini-zoo and biking areas.